 - Deceased mental acuity; trouble remembering people’s names or simple words

-Adult Onset Krabbe Disease (AOKD)
+Adult Krabbe Disease (AKD)

-Onset of symptoms: 19+ years
+Onset of symptoms: 18+ years

-The clinical symptoms of Adult Onset Krabbe Disease are quite varied but some notable characteristics are as follows:
+The clinical symptoms of Adult Krabbe Disease are quite varied but some notable characteristics are as follows:

 - Loss of manual dexterity and fine-motor skills; unable to button a shirt